 Manually Update Drivers

-Visit the manufacturer’s official website and find the recent and appropriate driver for the sound card in your system and the Windows 10 variant you have.
+Visit the manufacturer’s website and find the most recent device driver for the sound card in your system and the version of Windows 10 you have.

 Automatic Driver Updates